skywind3000/vim-quickui/README.md

 ### Listbox

-When you have hundres of items to deal with, menu is not enough to hold them.
-Then you will need a listbox.
+When you have hundreds of items to deal with, a menu cannot hold them all — use a listbox instead.

 ![](https://skywind3000.github.io/images/p/quickui/listbox.png)

-It has scroll bar, content can be scrolled by keyboard or mouse wheel.
-You can search items with `/` or `?` command.
+It has a scroll bar and supports keyboard and mouse wheel scrolling.
+You can search items with `/` or `?`.

-It can be used to select buffers or functions in current file:
+It can be used to select buffers or functions in the current file:

 ![](https://skywind3000.github.io/images/p/quickui/list-function.png)

-The cursor will stay in the current function initially.
+The cursor starts at the current function.
 Navigate and press enter to jump to the selected function.

 See: [Listbox help](MANUAL.md#listbox).

 ### Inputbox

-Prompt user to input a string in a TUI box:
+Prompts the user to input a string in a TUI box:

 ![](https://skywind3000.github.io/images/p/quickui/input1.png)

-Could be used as a drop-in replacement of `input()` function.
+Can serve as a drop-in replacement for the `input()` function.

 See: [Input box help](MANUAL.md#inputbox).

 ### Context menu

-Context menu imitates Windows context menu (triggered by your mouse right button), which will display around the cursor:
+Context menu imitates the Windows right-click menu and appears near the cursor:

 ![](https://skywind3000.github.io/images/p/quickui/context.png)

-It is usually used to present some commands that will do something with source code in the current line.
+It is typically used to present commands relevant to the source code at the current line.

 The border can be changed too:

 ![](https://skywind3000.github.io/images/p/quickui/context2.png)

-Because some terminals or fonts cannot display unicode borders correctly, so QuickUI choose ascii border characters by default.
-But you can change it as you like.
+Since some terminals or fonts cannot display Unicode borders correctly, QuickUI uses ASCII border characters by default.
+You can change this as you like.

 See: [Context menu help](MANUAL.md#context-menu).

 ### Textbox

-Textbox is used to display arbitrary text in a popup window.
+Textbox displays arbitrary text in a popup window.

 ![](https://skywind3000.github.io/images/p/quickui/textbox.png)

-Display vim help with syntax highlighting in the `textbox`:
+Display Vim help with syntax highlighting in the `textbox`:

 ![](https://skywind3000.github.io/images/p/quickui/display-help.png)

-With `textbox`, you can read the help text at anytime in a popup, without creating a new split window.
+With `textbox`, you can read help text at any time in a popup, without creating a new split window.

-Display vim messages:
+Display Vim messages:

 ![](https://skywind3000.github.io/images/p/quickui/messages.png)